doduong102/-doduong102-How-to-Lab-5/index.md

 **What environment are you using (computer, operating system, web browser, terminal/editor, and so on)?**

-I am running vscode on a windows 11 machine
+I am running everything in a gitbash terminal within vscode on a Windows 11 machine

 **Detail the symptom you're seeing.
 Be specific; include both what you're seeing and what you expected to see instead.
 Screenshots are great, copy-pasted terminal output is also great.
 Avoid saying “it doesn't work”.**

 My code is working fine when I run I manually run it but breaks after I run it through my bash file.
 I'm trying to run the `Contains=` query but it keeps printing out the entire file instead of the intended behavior.

 Input:
 ```